 We not only prepare you to be a great massage therapist, but we provide you with the skills you will need to have a long and prosperous career.
 We support students who plan to be self employed as well as those who plan to work in a private clinic.
 We offer opportunities to meet with and mentor with practicing, successful massage therapists with strong marketing and business backgrounds.
 Course work includes boundaries, ethics, marketing, insurance billing, laws and financial management.
 Additional business mentoring classes are available from school owner, Shari Aldrich, LMT, at no additional cost for those students who are interested in launching their private practices and would benefit from additional mentoring.

 Mandatory State Requirements

 The student clinic offers the public a chance to experience our student massages at a discounted rate, while allowing the students a real-life simulated clinic experience under the guidance of their clinic instructor.
 We also offer speciality student clinics where we bring in people with specific injuries for students to work on to further solidify the information taught and enhance critical thinking skills.

-The goals of the Advanced Training Program are to help the student apply and integrate their education into different workplace settings.
-Overseen by the program mentor, students will participate in 5 different modules each for a 1-month duration.
+The goals of the optional Externship Program are to help the student apply and integrate their education into different workplace settings.
+Overseen by the program mentor, students will participate in different modules totaling 50-hours.
 The program mentor will meet with students at the end of the month to help them identify their strengths and weaknesses in each area – as well as to help them realize their niche audience.

 MYOTHERAPY & MASSAGE